FRRouting/frr/doc/user/bgp.rst

    Redistribute VNC direct (not via zebra) routes to BGP process.

+.. clicmd:: show bgp [<view|vrf> VRFNAME] <ipv4|ipv6> unicast redistribute [json]

+   Display the current redistribution configuration for the specified BGP instance.
+Shows which protocols are being redistributed into BGP along with their associated metrics, instances, and route-maps if configured.

 .. clicmd:: bgp update-delay MAX-DELAY

 .. clicmd:: bgp update-delay MAX-DELAY ESTABLISH-WAIT